PREDOC RA award program

 - will deepen the RA’s understanding of research in the quantitative social sciences.

-The next call for proposals for the PREDOC RA award open in Fall 2022.
-Please send question about the PREDOC RA award program to Charlene Selle.
+Please send question about the PREDOC RA award program to info@predoc.org.

 COVID-19 and the Well-Being of CUNY Students